Student-centric advice and objective recommendations

 What are Federal Supplemental Educational Opportunity Grants (FSEOG) awards?

-The FSEOG Grant program is administered by individual colleges and universities as opposed to the Federal Government.
-Not all colleges offer the FSEOG Awards so you should check with your college’s financial office to see if the grant is available.
+FSEOG Grants are Federal funds provided to individual colleges and universities to distribute among eligible students.
+Unlike the Pell Grant, which is available to every student who qualifies, colleges only receive a set amount of FSEOG funds.
+This means some high-need students may not receive the grant.
+Not all colleges offer the FSEOG so check with your college’s financial aid office to see if the grant is available.

 Who is eligible for FSEOG awards?